maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 You are applying for a fullstack position so this assignment requires you to solve both frontend and backend challenges.

-Nobody expects anyone to know everything so if a particular assignment is outside of your realm of experience, you can either skip it or add a solution that fits your experience better.
+Nobody expects anyone to know everything so if a particular assignment is outside of your realm of experience, you may either skip it or propose a solution aligned with your experience..

 In this repository, you'll find a basic demo implementation of the **Trusted Vendor Portal** application.
 Your task is to enhance and deploy this application by completing specific requirements listed below.